Split Keyboard with Trackpad: The Complete Guide

 What Is a Split Ergonomic Keyboard with a Trackpad?

-This type of keyboard addresses the two main causes of desk-related repetitive strain injury: the forced inward rotation of the wrists from a standard keyboard, and the constant arm movement required to reach a separate mouse.
+The trackpad typically sits close to the index and middle fingers, allowing full cursor control — clicking, scrolling, dragging — with minimal hand movement from the typing position.
+This addresses two main causes of desk-related RSI: the forced inward wrist rotation from a standard keyboard, and the constant arm movement required to reach a separate mouse.

 Who Should Use a Split Keyboard with a Trackpad?